ibm-cloud-docs/discovery-data/troubleshoot-ingestion.md

 Unable to process one or more documents
 :    This notification is displayed in the page header when a processing delay of any kind occurs in any project across the entire service instance.
 If the message is displayed while you are adding data to a collection, you can ignore it.
 If any problems occur that are related to the creation of your collection, a message is displayed in the *Activity* page for the collection.
 Check there for any pertinent messages.

+This document exceeds the 1MB limit for non-HTML fields :    The `html` field in the document index stores structural information about the document.
+If you add a single document with complex tables, images, or other objects that need to be represented in HTML, you might hit the size limit for this field.
+To work around this issue, consider breaking the source file up into 2 or more smaller files, and then add the files to the same collection separately so that you can apply enrichments and search them together.

 ## Microsoft document troubleshooting tips
 {: #upload-data-ts-ms}